terraform-ibm-modules/terraform-ibm-icd-redis/solutions/standard/DA-types.md

 ### Options for service_credential_names

 - Key (required): The name of the service credential.
 - Value (required): The IAM service role that is assigned to the credential.
-The following values are valid for service credential roles: "Writer", "Reader", "Manager" and "None".
+The following values are valid for service credential roles: "Administrator", "Operator", "Viewer" and "Editor".
 For more information, see [IBM Cloud IAM roles](https://cloud.ibm.com/docs/account?topic=account-userroles).

 ### Example service credential